cemckinley1/github-portfolio-project2/README.md

 ### Create queries to ask the following three questions of the data

-1. Give me the artist, song title and song's length in the music app history that was heard during sessionId = 338, and itemInSession = 4
+1. Give me the artist, song title and song's length in the music app history that was heard during sessionId = 338, and itemInSession = 4 <br />
-2. Give me only the following: name of artist, song (sorted by itemInSession) and user (first and last name) for userid = 10, sessionid = 182
+2. Give me only the following: name of artist, song (sorted by itemInSession) and user (first and last name) for userid = 10, sessionid = 182 <br />
 3. Give me every user name (first and last) in my music app history who listened to the song 'All Hands Against His Own'